Spooky Welly Walk 2018 FAQs

 Where do I park?

 There is no designated car park for the events.
 We suggest you park in the roads in the areas around the park.
+Please do not park on any grass areas at either of the parks.
 Please remember not to leave any valuables in your car

 Are there any age restrictions for the walk?